Topic: DMD0462

 When this dialog is first opened, it will examine the Ethernet settings of the NIC where the PLC was found and prefill the Subnet Mask, Gateway, and DNS fields with the same values as the NIC where it was found.
 It will then search for an unused IP Address on the same network as the NIC and prefill that field with a unique address.
 It will also generate a list of the IP Addresses on that network that are already in use by another device.

-If the PLC's IP Address has been configured but the PLC is not already used in a connection the Connect to New PLC dialog will be displayed.
+If the PLC's IP Address has been configured but the PLC is not already used in a connection the Connecting to New PLC dialog will be displayed.
 Each connection must have a unique name, and each can have an optional description.

-If the attempt to get the PLC to blink the ERR led is not successful you will see a message similar to the following and the Enabled state will be set to "Bad Comm".
+If the attempt to get the PLC to blink the ERR led is NOT successful you will see a message similar to the following and the Enabled state will be set to "Bad Comm".

 Clicking the Edit button will open the highlighted connection in the Configure Link dialog where the communication parameters of the link used in the connection can be changed.